 The first thing you'll want to do is decide which succulents you want to leave in tact and which need their heads chopped off.
 In this case (a lovely arrangement gifted to me by Desiree at Redeeming Eden), the Aloe still looked great, as did some of the succulents in the front.

 In the front, the Echeveria was looking quite tall and leggy.
 Toward the back, the Crassula perforata and Cotelydon tomentosa were a little out of hand.
-Using my fabulous scissors from Bonsai Jack, I cut off the tops of the Echeveria and the Crassula perforatas.
+Using these fabulous scissors, I cut off the tops of the Echeveria and the Crassula perforatas.

 You'll need to let the cuttings dry for at least a day before you replant them to prevent rot.
 I recommend making all the cuts you need so that you can plant everything at the same time the next day.

 The base plants will eventually put off new growth so you can leave them in the arrangement if you'd like.
 In this case, the Echeveria was really tall and the bare stem was very noticeable, so I decided to pull it out completely.